-You can purchase a Meal Plan Card at The College Store with your financial aid, cash, credit card, or check.
-The card can be used to purchase groceries, gas, and meals at numerous merchants in Poplar Bluff and surrounding areas.
-For more information go to www.bookstore.trcc.edu/home.
+Meal Plan Cards can be purchased at The College Store with your financial aid, cash, credit card, or check.
+The card can be used to purchase groceries, gas, and meals at various merchants in Poplar Bluff and surrounding areas.
+For more information and list of vendors accepting the Meal Plan Card, go to the College Store webpage.